NeurodataWithoutBorders/nwb_hackathons/Cosyne_2023/README.md

 - storing [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) and [SLEAP](https://sleap.ai/) pose estimation data in NWB

-- using calcium imaging analysis tools, such as [CaImAn](https://github.com/flatironinstitute/CaImAn#caiman), [suite2p](https://www.suite2p.org/), [ciatah](https://github.com/bahanonu/ciatah), and [EXTRACT](https://github.com/schnitzer-lab/EXTRACT-public) to process and segment raw imaging data and write the output to NWB
+- using calcium imaging analysis tools, such as [CaImAn](https://github.com/flatironinstitute/CaImAn#caiman) and [suite2p](https://www.suite2p.org/) to process and segment raw imaging data and write the output to NWB

+## Survey

+If you attended the tutorial, please fill out this [2-minute survey](https://bit.ly/nwb-cosyne-survey) to give us feedback on what your data needs are and how did this tutorial go for you.
+Thank you.

 ## Organizing Committee